 Our goal is to provide students with the knowledge and expertise to implement cutting-edge microscopic methods within their own laboratories.

-You will need to create an account in our education application management system on your first visit.
 Applications will be reviewed on a rolling basis until the course is filled, at which time a waiting list will be maintained.

 - David W. Piston, Ph.D.Edward Mallinckrodt, Jr. Professor and Head, Cell Biology and PhysiologyWashington University School of Medicine

 - Simon C. Watkins, Ph.D.Distinguished Professor, Cell Biology & Physiology, Founder and Director of the Center for Biologic ImagingUniversity of Pittsburgh School of Medicine

 Below is an outline of the general course topics and schedule.
 Schedule may change without notice.

 On-campus housing is assigned.